Tagged: potatoes

 Whipped Parsnips

-From the March 2013 issue of The Food Network Magazine, this recipe is easy, delicious, and serves 4 as a side.
+From the Food Network Magazine, this recipe is easy, delicious, and serves 4 as a side.
 You can substitute yellow or red potatoes for the russet. (more…)

 Here is a reliable standby soup from epicurious.com.
 It can be prepared ahead of time and kept in the refrigerator or frozen.
 Serves 4. (more…)

-A simple, quick recipe from Gourmet magazine’s March 2009 issue.
+A simple, quick recipe from Gourmet Magazine.
 These are everything potatoes should be: crisp-skinned yet pillowy, sprinkled with a generous amount of salty parmesan.
 They require no laborious peeling and are much easier to prepare than french fries.
 Serves 4. (more…)